harris4188/Data-Science-Assignment_Linear-Regression-in-Python/README.md

 ex1data1.txt is the data set for the first part.
 Details related to the data set can be found in "Assignment_1.docx"

 ex1data2.txt is the data set for the second part.
 Details related to the data set can be found in "Assignment_1.docx"

+The code was written and tested in Python 3.6.4